ivaROS/pyrobot_minimal/README.md

 realsense-related packages from `Software Updater` in ubuntu.
 Therefore, we recommend you not to update any libraries related to realsense.
 Check the list of updates carefully when ubuntu prompts software udpates.

+### Alterantives to PyRobot and PYRobot_minimal

+There is nothing too unique about the PyRobot setup.
+It uses a kobuki base standard with the Turtlebot2, thus just installing turtlebot2 package will permit control of the PyRobot.
+Just that the Gazebo models are not proper if simulation is important.
+It uses a standard Interbotix manipulator setup, [WidowX 250](https://www.trossenrobotics.com/widowx-250), for which [Interbotix provides up to date git repos](https://github.com/Interbotix).
+Snag those and the arm can be controlled.
+There exists documentation on the interwebs for this arm ([example](https://github.com/IERoboticsAILab/wx250s_documentation)).
+Again, permits control and usage of the arm, but no Gazebo model for simulation.
+If your development practice require Gazebo simulation, then this alternative is not suitable, but is a good start towards pre-installing the ROS packages needed for PyRobot_minimal to proceed faster.

+There is a remote possibility that the Interbotix PyRobot git repo has a configuration compatible with the LoCoBot.
+This possibility was not tested due to learning about it later.

 ## Getting Started
 Please refer to [pyrobot.org](https://pyrobot.org/) and [locobot.org](http://locobot.org)